Polyakov's formulation of $2d$ bosonic string theory: Introduction

-We consider the genus ${\bf g}\geq 2$ case and give a mathematical (and non perturbative) definition to \eqref{pathintegral}.
-To explain the result, we need to summarize the construction.
-On a compact surface $M$ with genus ${\bf g}\geq 2$, we fix a smooth metric $g$ on $M$ and define for $s\in\mathbb{R}$ the Sobolev space $H^s(M):=(1+\Delta_g)^{-s/2}(L^2(M))$ of order $s$ with scalar product defined using the metric $g$.
-Using the theory of Gaussian free field (GFF in short), we show that for each $s>0$ there is a measure $\mc{P}'$ on $H^{-s}(M)$ which is independent of the choice of metric $g$ in the conformal class $[g]$, and which represents the following Gaussian formal measure defined for each $F\in L^1(H^{-s}(M),\mc{P}')$ by
+We consider the genus ${\bf g}\geq 2$ case and give a mathematical, non perturbative, definition to \eqref{pathintegral}.
+To explain our result, we need to summarize the construction.
+On a compact surface $M$ with genus ${\bf g}\geq 2$, we fix a smooth metric $g$ and define for $s\in\mathbb{R}$ the Sobolev space $H^s(M):=(1+\Delta_g)^{-s/2}(L^2(M))$ of order $s$ with scalar product defined using the metric $g$ and where $\Delta_g$ is the non-negative Laplacian associated to $g$.
+Using the theory of the Gaussian free field (GFF in short), we show that for each $s>0$ there is a measure $\mc{P}'$ on $H^{-s}(M)$ which is independent of the choice of metric $g$ in the conformal class $[g]$, and which represents the following formal Gaussian measure defined for $F\in L^1(H^{-s}(M),\mc{P}')$ by

-where ${\rm det}'(\Delta_g)$ is the regularized determinant of the Laplacian, defined as in \cite{RaSi}.
-The method to do this is to consider a probability space $(\Omega,\mc{F},\mathbb{P})$ and a sequence $(a_j)_j$ of i.i.d. real Gaussians $\mc{N}(0,1)$ and to consider the random variable (called GFF)
+where ${\rm det}'(\Delta_g)$ is the regularized determinant of the Laplacian, defined as in Ray-Singer \cite{RaSi}.
+The method to do this is to consider a probability space $(\Omega,\mc{F},\mathbb{P})$ and a sequence $(a_j)_j$ of independent identically distributed real Gaussians in $\mc{N}(0,1)$ and to consider the following random variable (called GFF)